 I was born in the beautiful state of Florida and except for a couple of years in Hawaii, several years in Illinois, and a decade in Pennsylvania, I've always lived in Florida.
 I think it is fair to say, I'm a Florida girl.
 Growing up in the orange groves, I spent a great deal of time reading, imagining, and pretending: tree houses were castles, sheds were secret dens, and stones were magical gems.
 But I eventually had to grow up and be an adult.
 I received Bachelor of Arts degrees in Art and English from Principia College, a Master's degree in Library and Information Sciences from the University of South Florida, and teaching certifications in Art K-12 and English 5-12.
-In my efforts to be a good little adult, I founded The Literacy Alliance, a Central Florida nonprofit; became a middle school teacher and Youth Services Librarian; and gave birth to three wonderful individuals.
-This means I have been an educator and for over 30 years!
+I also founded The Literacy Alliance, a Central Florida nonprofit; became a middle school teacher and a Youth Services Librarian.
+This means I have been an educator for over 30 years!
 I live with my husband, two dogs, and a cat.
-I visit my children and grandchild as often as I can.
+I visit my children and grandchildren as often as I can.
 Peas let her be a Princess, (Puddle Press, 2015) is my first published children’s book.

 10% of sale proceeds from this book are donated to The Literacy Alliance.
 The Literacy Alliance strives to make a positive difference in the lives of teenagers and children by encouraging them to discover the rewards and joy of reading.